federicaagostini/useful-jwt-stuff/README.md

 # JWT decode script

-Python script which decode a JWT.
+Python script which decodes a JWT.

 ## Requirements